mde/timezone-js/README.md

 	<script type="text/javascript" src="/js/timezone-js/src/date.js">

 Next you'll need the Olson time zone files -- `timezoneJS.Date` uses the raw Olson data to calculate timezone offsets.
 The Olson region files are simple, structured text data, which download quickly and parse easily.
-(They also compress to a very small size.).
+(They also compress to a very small size.)

 Here is an example of how to get the Olson time zone files: